syncfusion-content/winui-docs/winui/SegmentedControl/Custom-Templates.md

 ## TopIndicator style

-Using the `ItemBorderThickness` and `SelectedSegmentStyle` properties, users can achieve the topindicator style.
+Using the `ItemBorderThickness` and `SelectedSegmentStyle` properties, users can achieve the top indicator style.

 This example illustrates how to customize the top indicator style.